Online Privacy and Security

 Waterstone may provide you the opportunity to subscribe to e-mail newsletters and other communications.
 You may unsubscribe by following the instructions provided in each e-mail newsletter.
 Similarly, if at any time you do not wish to continue to receive communications from Waterstone or its associated third parties' communications, you may modify your preferences by accessing the website provided to you upon submission of you initial application or inquiry.

-If you have submitted a loan request application or an application for pre-approval with us, you can update your Information by through the Website provided to you after the submission of your application.
+If you have submitted a loan request application or an application for pre-approval with us, you can update your Information through the website provided to you after the submission of your application.
 Federal and state regulations require that we store completed loan requests for various periods of time.
 In order to comply with these requirements, we may be unable to delete your Information from our database until the expiration of the applicable period.